BetterDiscord/docs/docs/developers/addons.md

  */
 ```

-And a fully filled out meta using all the fields would look something like this:
+And a fully filled out meta, using all the fields, would look something like this:
 ```js
 /**
  * @name ExampleAddon